plus3it/terraform-aws-tardigrade-organizations-policy/README.md

-# terraform-aws-tardigrade-organizations-policies
+# terraform-aws-tardigrade-organizations-policy

-Terraform module for managing AWS Organizations Policies and their attachments.
+Terraform module for managing an AWS Organizations Policy and its attachments.

 This module supports every AWS Organizations Policy type, including: